fowlertm/semiTakeHome/README.md

 The app is running on: http://localhost:3000
 ```

 `npm` stands for 'Node Package Manager', and it is a way of managing or using any of the thousands of packages built with the Node.js framework.
-Node.js, in turn, is an synchronous event-driven JavaScript runtime which let's you build performant network applications ([more](https://nodejs.org/en/about/))
+Node.js, in turn, is an synchronous event-driven JavaScript runtime which let's you build performant network applications. ([more](https://nodejs.org/en/about/))

 Running `npm start` prompts Node.js to look in the `package.json` file and do whatever it finds in the `start` field--in this example, that's `"node index.js"` on line 7.
 This translates to 'run `index.js` as a node file', and we've already covered what `index.js` does.